Current account switch guarantee

 We’ll redirect payments from your old account.
 This means any payments still going to your old account, like your salary or pension, will be redirected to your new account.
 And we’ll tell the organisation making the payments about your new account details.
 You should also let them know your new account details.

-What's included when moving your bank account to Nationwide
+What’s included when you switch to Nationwide

 You can find out what is and isn't included in a full switch here.
-But there are other ways you can switch to Nationwide, like partial and manual switches, which won't qualify for the £200 offer.

 What is included in a full switch: